 Back pain could become worse if you’re not drinking plenty of water.
 If you’re not hydrated enough, your spinal discs could end up shrinking.
 Drink water throughout the day to ensure your spinal discs and the rest of your body have enough hydration.

 Not getting enough sleep means your spine and back muscles won’t have time to fully recover from a day of caregiving.
 Aim to get roughly eight hours of sleep each night to ease back pain before starting another day of caregiving.
 Make sure you have a comfortable sleep environment with a firm mattress, slightly cool bedroom temperature, and little to no lighting.

-Don’t avoid physical activity when your back hurts.
-Staying physically active can help your back muscles and spine recover.
-Being inactive can make muscle tension or damage in your spine worse over time.
 If you’re the primary family caregiver for an elderly loved one and need additional assistance providing high-quality elder care, Palm Beach Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.
 To talk to one of our professional Care Managers, give us a call at (561) 429-8292 today.